 If you have an existing email list, this is a great place to start to find the newest addition to your team.
 These are the people that already know, trust, and follow you.
 Someone who already believes in the vision of your business could be a perfect fit for you.

 A great place to turn for finding help in your business are entrepreneurial Facebook groups.
-Try jumping into groups like The Teachable Tribe that have other business owners and course creators.
 Ask who has worked with quality subcontractors and virtual assistants to help grow their online course.

 Upwork is a great resource for finding quality freelancers and virtual assistants.
 You have the ability to create a personal profile and post specific jobs.
 You can interview candidates, read reviews of their work, and hire and pay through the site.